course-details-portlet

 The teacher will inform students at the start of the semester if there will be a voluntary excursion.
 Students who participate in voluntary excursions will be expected to pay an individual sum.
 Students who choose not to participate in the voluntary excursion will be offered an alternative teaching plan.

 The students will work in groups, submitting a group work that will form the basis for examination grades.
 The work may take the form of a report, an exhibition etc and will be announced at the start of the term.
 The group work must be submitted both printed and digitally.
 The students are given the opportunity to present their work and receive feedback from the examiner.
-Assessment guidelines will be prepared and posted on Blackboard shortly after submission.
-Compulsory activities: The students are required to participate in the field work, seminars, workshops and group work to be assessed for grading.
+Assessment guidelines will be prepared and posted on Canvas shortly after submission.

 Compulsory assignments